The 7.39: Production

 BBC One announced the series on 29 April 2013.
 On 1 May 2013 Carnival Films announced that filming had begun.
-Filming took place on the South West Trains network, including London Waterloo station.
+Filming took place on the South West Trains network, including London Waterloo station and Woking railway station.
+Other scenes were filmed in Twickenham, London and Long Ditton, Surrey.
 The 7.39 was produced by Lynn Horsford, directed by John Alexander and executive produced by Gareth Neame and Sally Woodward Gentle.
 The original score was by Adrian Johnston.

 Reception

 Overnight figures showed that the first episode on 6 January 2014 was watched by 22.6% of the viewing audience for that time, with 5.66 million watching it.
 The second episode on the following day was watched by 23.9% of the viewing audience for the time with 5.77 million watching it.